fedidat/HexoSite/source/_posts/20-pelican.md

 Hexo (NodeJS) or Hugo (Golang).

-Ultimately, I chose Pelican because I have some experience with Python and thought this may ease the configuration and maintainance.
+Ultimately, I chose Pelican because I have some experience with Python and thought this may ease the configuration and maintenance.
 If you would prefer something else, you can find static site generators for just about any (interpreted) language.

 Either way, the language doesn't really matter.
 The point of a static site generator is to just write markup and have the site ready.
-But you may feel more confortable customizing some things like the theme in your language.
+But you may feel more comfortable customizing some things like the theme in your language.

 Keep in mind that if you feel like migrating to another static site generator, you just have to prepare the new boilerplate and migrate the content, which